How to Choose the Business Coach That's Right for You

 If you're looking for someone to relieve something like stress, anxiety, fear, etc., then likely more of a therapy approach would be a good fit.

 But, if you're looking for someone to guide you using a range of communication skills (such as targeted restatements, listening, questioning, clarifying etc.) to help you shift your perspectives, resulting in discovering different approaches to achieve your goals, a more "traditional" coach would probably be a good fit.

 I would say the next two top things to consider when choosing a coach are:

 - The amount of time you have for coaching.
 Often coaches will have you work on activities in-between sessions.
 Some of these activities can take you 30-min while others may be as much as 3-4 hours a week.

 - The amount you can afford to pay a coach while still having the finances to implement the ideas and solutions you come up with.
-No sense in hiring a coach, gaining great ideas only to have to wait to implement because you spent all your funds on your coach.
+No sense in hiring a coach, and gaining great ideas only to have to wait to implement them because you spent all your funds on your coach.

 Wishing you great success in finding out if coaching is right for you and finding your perfect fit coach.
-If you'd like to see if I'm the right coach for you, schedule a 'Test The Waters Chat'.

 ABOUT THE AUTHOR